uihilab/HydroLang-ML/README.md

 * [Map](https://github.com/uihilab/HydroLang-ML/blob/devo/examples/mapexample.html)
 * [Visualize](https://github.com/uihilab/HydroLang-ML/blob/devo/examples/visualizexample.html)

-For argument examples for a specific function, please refer to the library's [documentation page](https://hydro-lang.herokuapp.com/index.html).
+The documentation for the steering functions, arguments, and more examples on usage can be found i nthe [documentation page](https://hydrolang-ml.herokuapp.com/).
+To see the function requirements needed from HydroLang's modules, please [visit the documentation](https://hydro-lang.herokuapp.com/index.html) of the framework.

 ## Community
-The flexibility of using a modular architecture, open-source libraries, and not requiring installation provides a unique opportunity for scalability and upgrades, thus, creating the potential for the library to grow by becoming a community-based framework with collaborations from research institutions or individuals with expertise.
-HydroLang can be customized and extended by interested parties to suit for specific use cases, development environments, project requirements, and data resources.
-We encourage everyone to help extend HydroLang by either:
+HL-ML is part of the bigger picture created by HydroLang.js.
+It is a scalable, reusable, and easily adaptable framework that allows for growth through community-based collaboration from research institutions and individuals with expertise.
+The modules contained in HL-ML were built to create hands-on experience on hydrological research and its ease of implementation allows for new modules to be added as the HydroLang modules grow.
+We encourage the users to create new modules for HydroLang following the guidelines established in the framework, and of course:
 * filing an issue to request certain features, functionality, and data,
 * implementing the desired capability on a fork, and submitting a pull request.